-The FSC Hawkmoths guide features all 18 British species of hawkmoths.
+The Hawkmoths guide features the adults and caterpillars of 18 British species of hawkmoths.

-Hawkmoths (family Sphingidae) are some of the most colourful and conspicuous of moths in Britain and Ireland.
-Excluding vagrants or accidental introductions there are 18 species on the British and Irish list.
-Nine of these species are residents, while the other nine are summer migrants.
+Nine of the hawkmoth species are residents, while the other nine are summer migrants.
 Migration from southern Europe can start as early as February.
 Later in the year multiple waves of migration take place across the south and east coasts during settled periods of fine weather.

 Like all moths and butterflies, hawkmoths have a four stage life cycle: egg, larva (caterpillar), pupa and adult.
 Eggs are laid singly, concealed under leaves or on buds of the food plants.
 After hatching the larva passes through five stages, becoming larger as it grows.
 A useful hawkmoth identification clue is the hooked tail horn of the larvae, present in almost all our species.
 When the larva is fully grown it moves to the ground to pupate.
 Later the emerging adult splits the hard pupal case and crawls away to finish developing its wings.
 Only some of our species feed as adults.